 Build your knowledge and confidence with easy-to-understand examples and plenty of skill-building exercises.
 So, whether you just want to try it out to see if you like it or plan on doing more with Java, this is a great place to start!

 This course uses the latest release of Java, from Oracle, the company that maintains and supports the language.
 You will also learn how to use BlueJ, a graphical development environment designed especially for students.
-Both are free and open-source products and you will receive instructions on how to download and install them.
-By the time you're done, you will be comfortable with Java programming and ready for more!
+Both are free open-source products, and you will receive the proper instructions to download them.
+By the time you’re done, you will be comfortable with Java programming and ready for more!

 - This course can be taken on either a PC or Mac.

 - Mac: OS X Snow Leopard 10.6 or later.

 - Browser: The latest version of Google Chrome or Mozilla Firefox are preferred.
 Microsoft Edge and Safari are also compatible.